 In general, male dogs become sexually mature at an earlier age than bitches.
 Or at least, male dogs are sexually capable at an earlier age than females, which is different than being sexually performant.
 Bitches usually have their first heat at six months to a year.
 Dogs may be able to sire at five months.
 Large breeds are later for both sexes.
 Bitches of large and giant breeds may not have the first heat until a year or eighteen months.

 Dogs once sexually mature will be able to mate every day of their lifetime.
 The amount and quality of sperm will be less at the very beginning and the very end of a dog’s life.
 Damage to the sperm from the aging process, disease or exposure to toxins can affect both their viability and vitality.

 The viability of sperm means how many spermatozoids are able to fertilize an egg, fully operating, and not so damaged that they could not inseminate an egg.
 Vitality or motility of sperm refers to the ability of sperm to move to and penetrate the eggs.
 This vitality becomes curtailed as the dog ages.
-The amount of seminal fluid in an aging dog may be decreased by such common conditions like enlarged prostate.
+The amount of seminal fluid in an aging dog may be decreased by such common conditions like an enlarged prostate.
 Mating a dog too many times in close succession, also, can reduce the number of sperm available for fertilization.

-Bitches will continue to have heats for their lifetime, they do not experience menopause like women do.
+Bitches will continue to have heats for their lifetime, they do not experience menopause as women do.
 Nevertheless, the older the bitch is the lower the viability of her eggs.
 The aging process, chronic diseases, and environmental exposures all diminish a bitch’s fertility.
 In addition, genetic mutations become statistically more likely towards the end of a female dog’s life.